Parts of my identity are embedded in the pieces I created, not a portrait, but a sense of my fragmented existence.

 I currently work with a basketry technique called twining, which I use with synthetic and natural materials to speak towards the relationship of the ancient and the anthropocene.
 Basket-weaving and scent are a substantial part of my sculptures, both of which are lost techniques from the paternal side of my family.
 As a first generation Canadian immigrant learning traditional basketry and incense paste practices during the pandemic, the approaches I had to take were especially unorthodox.
 The dissemination of intergenerational knowledge, be it through “top- down” or “bottom-up” processes, leads to different methodologies and cultural perceptions as time periods change.
 This experience informed my commitment to addressing cross-cultural perspectives, trans-generational traumas, re-interpretations of ancient East Asian ideologies and familial knowledge.

-I would like to thank Ontario Arts Council for their support since 2022:
+I would like to thank the Ontario Arts Council for their continued support since 2022: